xjsxjs197/WiiSXRX_2022/README.md

 ## The following changes have been made to the code based on WiiSXRX.

 * Incorporating the CDROM and CDRISO codes of PCSX-ReARMed, the compatibility of the system has been greatly improved.
-  Many games that could not be run or had problems before can be run.
+  Many games that could not be run or had problems before can be run now.

-* CDDA (Compact Disc Digital Audio) tracks support.
+* CDDA (Compact Disc Digital Audio) tracks & multi-tracks support.

 * Incorporating the timer codes of PCSX-ReARMed.

 * Combined the DFSound module of PCSX-ReARMed and used the SDL library.
   The sound quality of the system has been greatly improved.

-* Modification of some dynamic compilation instructions, such as sllv, SRLV, srav, Final Fantasy 9 and Biohazard 3 can be run.
+* Modification of some dynamic compilation instructions, such as SLLV, SRLV, SRAV, Final Fantasy 9 and Biohazard 3 (Resident Evil 3) can be run.
   (Part of the division instruction uses a static compilation instruction)

 * Support for multiple languages.